ifboustani/ifboustani.github.io/_pages/about.md

 During my time at the [University of Wuppertal](https://www.uni-wuppertal.de/de/), I taught courses in theoretical chemistry, symmetry, and group theory.
 I’ve also been involved with organizations such as the [German Research Foundation (DFG)](https://www.dfg.de/en), the [Gordon Research Conferences](https://www.grc.org/), and various scientific committees and journals.

-Now, as professor emeritus, I still enjoy following new developments, discussing ideas, and occasionally revisiting old calculations with undiminished curiosity.
+Now, as retired Assistant Professor, I still enjoy following new developments, discussing ideas, and occasionally revisiting old calculations with undiminished curiosity.
 So, feel free to reach out any time - I’m always glad to connect, exchange thoughts, and hear about new ideas!